DS-100/sp22/grad_proj/gradproject_full.md

 This dataset contains a set of reports from pioneering researches that explore the outer space.
 Much of the data from these studies have provided a rich foundation for a variety of large-scale research projects that explore widely discussed topics such as habitable exoplanets or search for extraterrestrial life.

-You can access all the data [here](TBD) within the `Dataset A` directory on DataHub.
+You can access all the data within the `Topic 3/Dataset A` directory on Google Drive.
 It includes the following reports:

 - `kepler_exoplanet_search.csv` contains data collected by NASA from the Kepler Space Observatory as part of a long-term study on finding habitable exoplanets from over 10,000 candidates. ([source](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=koi))
 - `kelper_planetary_system_composite.csv` contains data collected by NASA from the Kelper Space Observatory as part of an ongoing study that tabulates all confirmed planetary systems outside the solar system.
 You are encouraged to use the composite data in conjunction with the exoplanet search results above. ([source](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PSCompPars))